Discobotdevlolhehe/Vistatia/README.md

 Use it wisely.
 Build your skills.
 Be ready.

 —

 Developed with care [(and caffeine)](https://github.com/Discobotdevlolhehe/Vistatia/blob/main/README%5Bfckboi%5D.md), by a fellow delegate who knows the struggle all too well.

 --

+# ❕❕ Point to Remember [PTR]:
+## Important Note

+This repository contains the **full and functional version** of the system, but the codebase is intentionally kept in an unstructured ("spaghetti") form.

+A clean, modular, and better-organized version of this same system exists, but it is private to prevent logic replication or unauthorized commercial use.

+If you'd like to contribute seriously (e.g. via pull requests, restructuring, or commercial inquiry), feel free to reach out.
+Access to the clean codebase can be provided on a case-by-case basis.

+--
 This porject is licensed under a modified MIT License.
 See the [license](./LICENSE) for more details